 Polychromatic white light is generated by an SLED.
 The light is coupled into an optical fiber.
-The light radiates the measurement object.
-The light reflected by the measuring object on the top and bottom of a layer is received by the sensor and conducted into the controller.
+With a sensor for distance measurement, the light of the fiber is separated by a beam splitter.
+Part of it radiates a firmly installed reference object.
+The other part radiates the measurement object.
+The light reflected by both the reference and measurement object is received by the sensor and conducted into the controller.

+This is followed by the spectral decomposition and radiation of the detector.
+The light reflected by both the reference object and the measurement object overlaps.
 The interferometric measuring principle (superposition of waves) is used.
-Detection of thicknesses is possible with amplification and elimination.
+Detection of distances and thicknesses is possible with amplification and elimination.

-With a sensor for thickness measurement, no distance measurement is possible.
+With a sensor for thickness measurement, the reference is omitted.
+This is why no distance measurement is possible.

-• Sensor and controller are one unit, as the sensor's linearization table is stored in the controller.
+Sensor and controller are one unit, as the sensor's linearization table is stored in the controller. $\mathbf{l}$

 This unique measuring system allows for highly precise measurement of targets.
-It is possible to measure reflecting surfaces.
-For transparent layer materials, thickness measurements can be conducted.
+It is possible to measure both diffuse and reflecting surfaces.
+For transparent layer materials, thickness measurements can be conducted in addition to distance measurements.
 Shadowing is avoided because sender and receiver are aligned along one axis.